nauam/Courses/docs/administration/projects/resource-model-sources/vmware.md

 ::: enterprise
 :::

-The VMWare resource model plugin gets the VMs from a VSphere ESXi server or VCenter Server as QW Control Nodes.
+The VMWare resource model plugin gets the VMs from a VSphere ESXi server or VCenter Server as Rundeck Nodes.

 ### Configuration Options: